Articles

 When Elisabeth Elliot first learned that her husband, Jim, had gone missing among the Auca Indians in the Ecuadorian jungle, the Lord brought Isaiah 43:2 to mind.
 “When you pass through the waters, I will be with you; and through the rivers, they shall not overflow you.”
 She prayed this simple prayer to steady her troubled heart, “Lord, let not the waters overflow.”

 Miles away, the lifeless body of her husband lay in the Amazon River.
 Jim and his four missionary friends had been speared to death while trying to reach the natives with the Gospel.
-In the days and weeks that followed, Elisabeth had to come to grips with the reality that her world had suddenly, and forever changed.
-But she remembered God’s faithfulness to her and said, “The Lord heard me and he answered me and the waters did not overflow.”
+In the days and weeks that followed, Elisabeth had to face the reality that her world had suddenly and forever changed.
+But she remembered God’s faithfulness to her and said, “The Lord heard me, and he answered me, and the waters did not overflow.”

 The waters must’ve been threatening to overflow the levees of the disciples’ hearts on the night Jesus told them, “Little children, yet a little while I am with you…‘Where I am going you cannot come” John 13:33.